 While cloud may be the answer for many other industries, it still has a little way to go to fully win the confidence of brokerages and align with industry regulations.
 A hybrid mix of hosted dedicated infrastructure and cloud gives traders the best of both worlds; the reliability and low latency of bare metal in key locations alongside flexible, scalable cloud-based solutions.

-To find out more about dedicated hosting for finance, visit our industry page.
+Visit our industry page to find out more about dedicated hosting for finance.